Bill Bartmann: Industry reform efforts

 In the 1990s Bartmann gained a reputation for collecting debts by avoiding strong-arm tactics.

 He is following the same consumer-advocate approach in his new company, CFS2.
 He says: "We’re going to go at it the same way we did before, treating people with respect and helping them out of bad situations."
 A Bartmann-run website, StopTheseCriminals.com, urges consumers to sign a petition that calls for drastic legislative and regulatory reforms of the debt-collection industry.
 Among those recommended reforms are the barring of all collection efforts on debt that is older than the statute of limitations; allowing consumers to record telephone calls from collection agencies; and requiring the licensing of both agencies and individual collectors.

 Bartmann has persuaded 200 Debt Buying companies to take the “Bartmann Pledge’.
 The Bartmann Pledge requires all signors to agree not to use litigation against debtors; not to charge interest on the obligation, not to attempt to contact debtors more than twice in one day, not to pursue debtors beyond the statute of limitations and not to resell delinquent loans.

 Bartmann has worked with members of the U.S. House of Representatives and U.S. Senate to reform the current federal debt-collection rules.
 In addition he helped to enact a recent change to the Oklahoma debt-collection rules, which the Governor of Oklahoma signed into law in June 2011.

 Bartmann authored Oklahoma Senate bill 1430 “The Bartmann Bill” which would require debt collectors to follow stringent practices designed to protect consumers.
 This bill passed the Senate 40–2.
 In 2011 Bartmann was nominated to the Consumer Advisory Board of the Consumer Financial Protection Bureau (CFPB) by the president of the American Bankers Association (ABA), Frank Keating.
 The nomination was seconded by six sitting state attorneys general.

 In October 2012, Bartmann was invited to the West Wing of the White House to meet with the deputy director of the National Economic Council and Senior Policy Advisers to discuss the creation of a moratorium on debt collection litigation that would reduce the national bankruptcy rate by as much as 50% while also reducing the national unemployment rate.
 Bartmann has worked extensively with Attorneys General across the United States to promote debt collection reforms and has testified as an expert witness at their request at numerous proceedings.

 Bartmann is a regular contributor to publications like The Huffington Post and The Christian Science Monitor.
 He authored Out of Control: Cases of Debt-Collection Abuse In America And What We Can Do About It, an expose of the debt collection industry.

-In July 2013 Bill Bartmann was nominated for the 2014 Nobel Peace Prize for his debt collection industry reform efforts.
+In July 2013 Bartmann was nominated for the 2014 Nobel Peace Prize for his debt collection industry reform efforts.

 In April 2014, The Governor of Oklahoma appointed Bartmann to the Council of Bond Oversight.
 This five-member Council is responsible for reviewing and approving all financing requests by state agencies, authorities, departments and trusts.